Payoff Information and Learning in Signaling Games: Introduction

 \subsection{Related Literature}

 This paper is most closely related to the work of \citet{fudenberg_steady_1993}, \citet{fudenberg_superstition_2006}, and \citet{fudenberg_he_2017} on patient learning by Bayesian agents who believe they face a steady-state distribution of play.
 Except for the support of the agents' priors, our learning model is exactly the same as that of \citet{fudenberg_he_2017}, and the proof of Theorem \ref{thm:necessary} follows the lines of our results there.
 Theorem \ref{thm:sufficient} is the main technical innovation.
-It establishes a sufficient condition for an equilibrium to be \emph{patiently stable,} which means that it is the limit of play in a society of Bayesian agents as these agents become patient and long lived, for some non-doctrinaire prior beliefs.
-The proof of this sufficient condition for patient stability constructs a suitable prior and analyzes the corresponding patiently stable profiles.
+It establishes a sufficient condition for an equilibrium to be rationally patiently stable\emph{. }The proof of this sufficient condition for rational patient stability constructs a suitable prior and analyzes the corresponding rationally patiently stable profiles.
 The only other constructive sufficient condition\footnote{``Constructive,'' as opposed to proofs that rule out all but one equilibrium using necessary conditions and then appeal to an existence theorem for patiently stable steady states.
 Constructive sufficient conditions allow us to characterize learning outcomes more precisely in games where multiple equilibria satisfy the necessary conditions, such as Example \ref{exa:education}.} for strategy profiles to be patiently stable is Theorem 5.5 of \citet{fudenberg_superstition_2006}, which only applies to a subclass of perfect-information games.
 In such games the relative probabilities of various off-path actions do not matter, because each off-path experiment is perfectly revealed when it occurs.
 Indeed, the central lemma leading to Theorem \ref{thm:sufficient} constructs a prior belief to ensure that the receivers correctly learn the relative frequencies that different types undertake various off-path experiments.
 This lemma deals with an issue specific to signaling games, and is not implied by any result in \citet{fudenberg_superstition_2006}.
-Our paper is also related to other models of Bayesian non-equilibrium learning, such as \citet{kalai_rational_1993} and \citet{esponda_berknash_2016}, and to the equilibrium concepts of the Intuitive Criterion \citep{cho_signaling_1987} and divine equilibrium \citep{banks_equilibrium_1987}.
-One other contribution of this work relative to \citet{fudenberg_he_2017} is that we compare our learning-based equilibrium refinements with these equilibrium refinements, both of which implicitly assume that players are certain of the payoff functions of their opponents.